OOI-RCA-APL/ceres/docs/development.md

 The script retitles the changelog section to the version and date, commits and pushes that, and creates the GitHub release with the entry as its notes, which triggers the wheel builds and the PyPI publish.
+The built wheels and sdist also attach to the GitHub release itself, and when the release workflow finishes, the Pages site redeploys so its package index picks them up.
 Nothing rewrites the notes along the way, what the file says is what the release says.

 Publishing a GitHub release is the only trigger.
 Pushing to `main` runs ordinary CI and never builds wheels or publishes, and neither does pushing a tag by hand.
 The release